lmiddeke/lmiddeke/README.md

       </a>
       <br>
       <br>
-      <p>Barberossa is a high-end barbershop.
-The website shows the services offered, location, and barbers.</p>
+      <p>Barberossa is a high-end barbershop website created with HTML and CSS for clients to review information pertaining to the barber shop.</p>
       </div>
     </td>
     <!--Magic Card Selector-->